 LeanDY: Type-Based and Trace-Based Symbolic Protocol Verification in Lean

-Simon Jeanteur, Lorenzo Veronese, Magdalena Soltiro, Matteo Maffei
+Simon Jeanteur, Lorenzo Veronese, Magdalena Solitro, Matteo Maffei

 cs.CR